 Get insights about who, when, where, and - most importantly - how people use your products.

-- Go to the Gallery section of your YouScan dashboard to see the best examples of VI in action.
+Go to the Visual Insights section of Analytics to see the best examples of VI in action.

-3. Go to the Visual Insights tab and select your desired criteria.
+3. Go to the Visual tab and select your desired criteria.

-💡For example, let's say you need to determine whether there's been any unauthorized use of your brand at recent soccer matches.
-To do so, you'll need to select "stadium" in the Scene filter:
+💡For example, let's say you need to determine what food is most often consumed with your drinks.
+To do so, you'll need to select "food" in the Object filter:

-In the Analytics section, objects and scenes from all the visual content YouScan has collected are displayed in a bubble graph.
+In the Overview tab, objects, scenes, activities, people and logos from all the visual content YouScan has collected are displayed in a bubble graph.
 You can see who appears in photos that mention your brand and what they are doing in these photos, and analyze any emerging trend with a single mouse click:

 Description of filters

-To illustrate the VI function in a clear and productive way, let's examine each filter using Adidas as an example.
+To illustrate the VI function clearly and productively, let's examine each filter using Starbucks as an example.

 Mentions can be divided into illustrations (collages or photos that feature text) and photos (user-generated photos).